Vechegaray23/chat/README.md

 # Survey Launcher

 This project contains a FastAPI backend and a React frontend for uploading and launching surveys.
+Backend dependencies are listed in `backend/requirements.txt`.
+A Postgres driver (for example `psycopg2-binary`) is required when using a Postgres database.

 ## Development